imlegend19/OpenCV-Planet/README.md

 ## My Future Projects:

-I am making a product for the police which would help theem find **_missing_** people.
+I am making a product for the police which would help them find **_missing_** people.
 I am using *facial recognition* in this.
 If you are willing to give a contribution to my project try to reach me and we could work together.
 I am presenting this model on 30th June'18.